-4. Risk Management - The Quantitative Solutions Group will continue to improve risk monitoring at the Portfolio, asset class, and manager levels.
-The team will place special emphasis on improving the quality of risk reporting at these levels.
+- 1. Risk Management The Quantitative Solutions Group will continue to improve risk monitoring at the Portfolio, asset class, and manager levels.
+The team will place special emphasis on improving the quality of risk reporting at these levels. - 2.
+End of Fund Life Establish a discipline to evaluate private investments approaching the end of fund life to optimize asset class performance. - 3.
+Human Capital Analyze the impact of anticipated baseline changes on asset class staffing needs and align human capital resources with updated portfolio priorities to ensure optimal coverage to source and perform due diligence on potential new investments.

-&lt;sup>6 The Quantitative Solutions Group is a subset of the Investment Team responsible for conducting deep quantitative analysis on prospective investment managers as part of the investment due diligence process, and also for monitoring and reporting on investment risk.
+&lt;sup>5 The Quantitative Solutions Group is a subset of the Investment Team responsible for quantitative analytical support on prospective investment managers as part of the investment due diligence process, and also for monitoring and reporting on investment risk.